kircherlab/CADD-scripts/README.md

 *Note: You can also install CADD without conda by installing the dependencies otherwise.
 You can find the list of tools (VEP) and (python) libraries in the `src/environment.yml` file.
 In this case, you will also have to disable the line `source activate cadd-env` in `CADD.sh`*

+*Note2: If you are using an existing conda installation, please make sure it is [a version >=4.4.0](https://github.com/conda/conda/issues/3200).*

 ### Setup

 - load/move the zipped CADD archive to its destination folder and unzip.